 A detailed construction guide has been written by Scott Smallwood, Lawrence McIntyre, Dan Trueman, and Perry Cook, in case you are interested in building one yourself.
 Other laptop orchestras use slightly different ones, as can be seen from the manual for building loudspeakers for SLOrk (the Stanford Laptop Orchestra).
-These are still based on IKEA salad bowls, as some of the earlier Princeton versions did as well.
+These are still based on IKEA salad bowls, as some of the earlier Princeton versions were as well.

-During the piece Twilight by Ge Wang—a former PLOrk member, and founder of SLOrk—the members of the Stanford Laptop Orchestra (SLOrk) control their laptops with sensors, and each of them is amplified by a typical SLOrk loudspeaker:
+During the piece Twilight by Ge Wang—a former PLOrk member and founder of SLOrk—the members of the Stanford Laptop Orchestra (SLOrk) control their laptops with sensors, and each of them is amplified by a typical SLOrk loudspeaker:

 If you want to hear PLOrk live, your next chance is on May 3, 2017.
 The Princeton Laptop Orchestra (PLOrk), directed by Jeff Snyder and Jason Treuting, presents their spring concert, featuring guest artists HPrizm and Iarla O’Lionaird.
 Taplin Auditorium, Princeton University, Princeton, NJ.